By Pradeep Pandey · Co-Founder · 26 min read · Updated

 - Reporting for worked hours and shift coverage

-What Aladtec does not include by default (verify with Aladtec before evaluating):
+What Aladtec does not include by default:

 These considerations are not unique to Aladtec.
 Most general-purpose scheduling platforms that were not built specifically for acute hospital care share them.
 The question is whether the configuration work required to fill those gaps fits the bandwidth of the CAH implementing the system.